spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 [FETCHER] ✅ Database initialized for fetcher service [FETCHER] 🚀 Running initial fetch...
 ```

+**Note:** If you see configuration errors (like "Real Debrid not configured" or "Reddit API not configured"), that's normal if you haven't filled in your credentials yet.
+Make sure you've completed Step 4 above.

 **Press `Ctrl + C` to stop both services** (we'll set them up to run automatically next).